NextSDS Logo

 Engineering

 In case of warming: Devices with local exhaust.
 Material handled at elevated temperature may cause thermal burns by contact with molten product.
-To avoid respiratory tract irritation, inhalation exposure should be kept to a minimum by observing good work practice and ensuring good ventilation around work areas.
+Although these are unlikely to present a significant health hazard, to avoid respiratory tract irritation inhalation exposure should be kept to a minimum by observing good work practice and ensuring good ventilation around work areas.
 Storage and handling temperatures should be kept as low as feasible to minimize fume production.
 Minimise exposure to fumes.
 Where hot product is handled in confined spaces, effective local ventilation must be provided.
 Do not enter empty storage tanks until measurements of available oxygen have been carried out.

 Hands